Lone Pine (tree): Turkish Pine (Pinus brutia)

+Aleppo pine (Pinus halepensis)

 Another soldier, Lance Corporal Benjamin Smith from the 3rd Battalion, also retrieved a cone from the battle site and sent it back to his mother in Australia, (Mrs McMullen), who had lost another son, Mark Smith, at the battle.
 This cone was an Aleppo Pine (Pinus halepensis) which is not endemic to the area.
 Logs and branches of Aleppo Pine had been brought into Gallipoli from plantations beyond the Dardanelles and used to roof the Turkish trenches and dug-outs.
 This seems to be the most likely source of Lance Corporal Smith's cone.

 Benjamin Smith's cone was an Aleppo pine, Pinus halepensis retrieved from a Turkish trench and seeds were planted by his mother in 1928, and two seedlings were raised.
 One was presented to her home town of Inverell, New South Wales and the other was forwarded to Canberra where it was planted by Prince Henry, Duke of Gloucester at the Australian War Memorial (AWM) in October 1934.
 The AWM lone pine lost two of its large lower limbs by strong winds preceding a thunderstorm on 27 December 2008.
 However, tree surgeons were able to save the historic tree.

 The most common Lone Pine tree planted in civic parks across Australia is Aleppo Pine (Pinus halepensis) with seedlings often derived from a parent tree planted in the grounds of the Australian War Memorial in Canberra.